When it comes to “report writing”, your concepts should be clear.

 - Use mature words (avoid “bad”.
 Instead use words such as “substandard” and “unpleasant”).

 - Use compound (has at least two independent clauses) and complex sentences (contains an independent clause and one or more dependent clauses) along with simple sentences.

 With this, our topic (O Level Report Writing Sample) has come to an end.
 I hope that your questions are answered.
 If you have any queries, you can use the comment section below.

 If you think that you are prepared to attempt a report, try answering the practice question mentioned above.
-Make sure to observe the word limit that is 200 to 300 words.
+Make sure to observe the word limit which is 200 to 300 words.